Values-based roasters

 Deforestation

-Deforestation and land-use conversions are putting downward pressure on the total available land suitable for growing coffee - land that is already being impacted by changing climate factors
+Deforestation and land-use conversions are putting pressure on the total available land suitable for growing coffee - land that is already being impacted by a changing climate

 Climate Change